Nikon Z7 Review

 The newly-developed, four-flanged Nikon Z lens bayonet mount absolutely dominates the front of the Z7 body.
 It's notable not just for the generous diameter of the mount, which has an inner diameter of some 2.2 inches (55 mm), but also for its minimal flange back distance of just 0.63 inches (16mm).
 That's actually a millimeter less than the much smaller Nikon 1-mount, two millimeters less than Sony's E-mount, and 3.25mm less than Olympus and Panasonic's Micro Four Thirds standard.

 Nikon tells us that the combination of the generously-sized mount and shallow flange back will give it greater possibilities when it comes to lens development.
 And it's pretty clear that lens development is a key focus here.
-The official Nikkor Z Lens Roadmap shows the lineup as starting with just three optics (two primes and a zoom) this year, but six more are slated to follow in 2019, and another six the year after.
+The official Nikkor Z Lens Roadmap at release shows the lineup started with just three optics (two primes and a zoom) in 2018, but six more are slated to follow in 2019, and another six the year after.
 Looking out to 2021 or perhaps later, there are a further eight optics scheduled.

 Two primes and a zoom available at launch